-A graduate will be able to:
+Upon successful completion of this program, graduates will be able to:

-- Assess and identify viable business opportunities to pursue. - Develop a sustainable Marketing Plan with realistic implementation capabilities. - Demonstrate proficiency in fundamental accounting procedures for new or existing entrepreneurial ventures. - Develop a practical Business Plan with realistic implementation capabilities.

-Demonstrate the proper soft skills of a business person, including the ability to communicate effectively, efficiently and professionally in written and/or oral presentations.
+- · Assess and identify viable business opportunities to pursue. - Demonstrate proficiency in fundamental accounting procedures for new, or existing entrepreneurial ventures. - Develop a practical Business Plan with realistic implementation capabilities. - Demonstrate the proper soft skills of a business person, including the ability to communicate effectively, efficiently and professionally in written and/or oral presentations.